iviviano/intvert/README.rst

 intvert
 =======

 intvert is a pure Python package for inversion of 1D and 2D integer arrays from partial DFT samples.
 This package contains the codebase for the paper [LV]_.
+See the full documentation `here <https://intvert.readthedocs.io/en/latest/index.html>`_.

 Examples
 --------